Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 In Texas, 50/50 custody is typically an arrangement where children alternate between their parents every week throughout the year.

-Child support in Texas is calculated based on a formula outlined in the Texas Family Code.
-The formula takes into account the monthly net income of the noncustodial parent and factors in how many children for whom support is being determined.
+In Texas, the formula outlined in the Texas Family Code calculates child support.
+The formula considers the monthly net income of the noncustodial parent and factors in the number of children for whom support is being determined.
 The court considers a percentage of the obligor’s income, with adjustments for health insurance costs and other specified expenses.
 It’s important to note that income for child support calculations includes not only wages but also other sources, such as bonuses, commissions, and certain benefits.
 Additionally, the court may consider other factors like childcare expenses and medical support.
 Understanding the nuances of this calculation is crucial, and seeking the guidance of experienced family law professionals, such as those at Graham Family Law, can help ensure accurate and fair assessments tailored to your specific circumstances.

 What is the process for modifying child support in Texas?

-To modify child support in Texas, an official Request for Review must be submitted to the Texas Attorney General’s Office.
-If approved, a court order will be issued to change the child support amount.
+To modify child support in Texas, you must submit an official Request for Review to the Texas Attorney General’s Office.
+If they approve your request, the court will issue an order to change the child support amount.

 How can Graham Family Law help me with my child support and custody case?